dpwoert/magic-circle/readme.md

 **🎹 MIDI** Use a MIDI controller to play around with your variables.

-**🎛 More advanced custom controls** More controls types, like setting images for textures and easing controls.
+**🎛 More advanced custom controls** More control types, like setting images for textures and easing controls.

 **⏰ Animation timeline** Create an animation timeline where variables can be key-framed.